UllrAI/Vibe-PR-Reviewer/README.md

 - `CONTEXT_MAX_LINES`: Maximum line limit for complete files
 - `CONTEXT_SURROUNDING_LINES`: Number of context lines for code snippets
 - `MAX_FILES_PER_REVIEW`: Maximum number of files per review

+### Output Language Configuration

+- `OUTPUT_LANGUAGE`: Specifies the language for AI review comments (default: english).
+Can be set to any language like "Chinese", "Japanese", "French", etc. If set to "english" or not configured, no language instruction will be added to AI prompts.

 ### Network Configuration